How To Visit Arches National Park In The Winter

 From here you’ll wind your way up past Courthouse Towers viewpoint and the Petrified Dunes.

 At about 10 miles you’ll arrive at Balanced Rock.
-Here you can take one of several trails that work
+Here you can take one of several trails that work their away around this precariously balanced rock.
+You can’t help but wonder how much longer this thing will be standing here for.

 From here you’ll have the option to hang a right and head towards the Windows.
 There you’ll have Pothole Arch, Double Arch, and Turret Arch.
 All are accessible by a short hike.

 This is a must do as it’s absolutely amazing.
 If you’re doing the hike you’ll stop at the trailhead well before the viewpoint.
-The Delicate Arch trail is 3 miles and
+The Delicate Arch trail is 3 miles and moderate in difficulty.

 There’s about 500 feet of elevation gain and very little shade so be sure to bring plenty of water.